szhorvat/IGraphM/README.md

 Please see [Development.md](Development.md) for additional information.

-#### Desired but not yet completed functionality

- - hierarchical random graphs
- - spectral coarse graining
- - maximum flows, minimum cuts
- - additional structural properties
- - update LAD isomorphism finder

-Remember, if you need to use any of these from *Mathematica* today, there is always [IGraphR][2].

-#### Other things you can help with

- - **compile Windows binaries, compile igraph for Windows**
- - write usage messages
+If you do not program in C++, there are many other ways you can still help out:

+ - Implement functions in pure Mathematica code
- - write documentation
+ - Expand the (currently incomplete) documentation
- - write unit tests
+ - Write unit tests
+ - Just test the package and try to find problems

 You can contact me by email.
 Evaluate the following in Mathematica to get my email address: